christian-bernstein/sql-editor-web/README.md

 I started the SQL-Editor project in mid 2021, based on an earlier project from 2019.
 The frontend and backend (which is not open source yet) were part of an optional graduation project I made for my high school graduation in 2022.

-The goal was to create an easy-to-use, web-based environment for students at my school to learn and get comfortable writing SQL and interacting with real databases.
+The objective was to create an easy-to-use, web-based environment for students at my school to learn and get comfortable writing SQL and interacting with real databases.
 For me, it was a great opportunity to start diving into web development.

 ## Timeline